Ayrampa/protein_vis/readme.md

 ```
 exit
 ```
-## Example of the user request to rhe llama3.2 model via text area
+## Examples of the user request to the llama3.2 model via text area
 ```
 What is the structure of the human insulin?
 ```